Dreamworker has been successfully retired for many years and likes helping other people to have good retirements also.

 Most cell phones today have the ability to make voice recordings.
 It is always a good idea to use this function when you go to board meetings because doing this does three things:

-- helps you to remember what was said,
+- It helps you to remember what was said

-- lets board members know that what they said will be on record and
+- It lets board members know that what they said will be on record

-- allows you to email the recordings to residents who were unable to attend meetings.
+- It allows you to email the recordings to residents who were unable to attend meetings

 Most state statutes allow residents to videotape or record board meetings as long as doing so does not get in the way of meetings and as long as the board is advised that recordings are being made.

 Recordings are great to have because they can be replayed for directors who have lied to residents about various issues.